aptech/docs/docs/CR-indices2.rst

         one associated with  var1 will be selected.
     :type var2: Nx1 vector

-    :returns: name1 (*TODO*), scalar character matrix containing the name of the variable associated with var1.
+    :returns: name1 (*scalar character matrix*) containing the name of the variable associated with var1.

     :returns: indx1 (*scalar*), the column index of  var1.